Bennet-Ukoh/alx-pre_course/0x01-git/README.md

-learning how to use git
+learning how to use git the right way